 Students wear a casual uniform that's really practical and comfortable, and ideal for Singapore's climate.
 The academic year runs from August to June.

 The school’s 2019 results for IBDP show an average score of 34, which is higher than the global average of 29.62.
-Students have been accepted at universities in the US, Canada, the UK, as well as Australia, Europe and Asia.
+Students have been accepted at universities in the US, Canada, and the UK, as well as Australia, Europe, and Asia.

 • Average score: 34.07